-Students must complete the written prelim prior to the oral prelim.
-The written prelim can be taken before the degree program is approved, but a substantial amount of the coursework should be completed.
-When both prelims have been successfully completed, the student has advanced to candidacy.
+Students must complete both the written and oral preliminary examinations.
+The written prelim is taken prior to the oral prelim.
+The written prelim can be taken before the GPAS degree plan is approved, but a substantial amount of coursework should be completed.
+When both prelims have been successfully completed, the student has advanced to doctoral candidacy.

 Written Preliminary Examination